carlosalvarado1988/django-backend/README.md

 then create a file index.py under products dir. this is to declare what data will exposed to the external service

+after we create the index file we run the command:

+> python3 manage.py algolia_reindex

+then we can add specific method: def is_public(self) -> bool: return self.public #True or False in the product model so that Algolia can filter as well via the public key.

+aditioanlly, we can add TAGS

+for every change in the model, we want to sync algolia

+> python3 manage.py algolia_reindex

+### Implementing Search client for Django with Algolia.

+into search app we create a client file then we implement the search in the view.

+- renamed the SearchListOldView to create the nuew one to be cnnected via algolia